Cadman Family Members Honoured

 A Need for an Autism Special Therapy Centre in Peterborough

-Joe Teichman, the Beth Israel Synagogue GM, and his boy Corey were recently presented in a Peterborough Examiner news article.
+Joe Teichman, the Beth Israel Congregation GM, and his boy Corey were recently presented in a Peterborough Examiner news article.
 The article is at this link.
 The article provides insight into reasons for and ways of realizing an autism special therapy centre in Peterborough.
 Reflections are made to such a centre in B.C. that benefited Corey when he was younger.

 Also, note that on May 26th there is a fundraiser for Autism Spectrum Disorder Research at Peterborough Showcase, entitled: Awesome and Then Some (Live Stage Show).